fabiolarobles1/los-reyes-de-la-punta-frontend/README.md

 ### This group project was made for the INSO 4101 Course at UPRM.
 It is a proposal to improve the enrollment system of our university with a more user friendly interface.

 #
+The project ideas and proposals documents can be found [HERE](https://github.com/uprm-inso-4101-2020-2021-S1/semester-project-los-reyes-de-la-punta).
 #